Is Corn Good Or Bad For Bodybuilding? (Pros & Cons)

 3. Corn is Very Filling

-Increasing your satiety levels means that you are less likely to feel hungry during the day or at least during the next couple of hours.
-This will prevent you from unnecessary snacking during the day, which could affect your weight loss results.
+Increasing your satiety levels means you are less likely to feel hungry during the day or at least a couple of hours after eating.

 Corn is High In FODMAPs

-One of the most significant drawbacks is that it is high in FODMAPS.
+One drawback of corn is that it is a high-FODMAP food.

 Can You Eat Corn Before Workouts?